Tech-at-DU/BotShop-iOS/P00-Project-Overview/content.md

 By the end of this tutorial, you should be able to...

 1. Create an iOS application programmatically using agile development
-2. Setup navigation in the app using tabbar
+2. Setup navigation in the app using `TabBar`
-3. Create tableviews and collectionviews
+3. Create `tableView`s and `collectionView`s
-4. Implement custom fonts and custom tabbar icons
+4. Implement custom fonts and custom `TabBar` icons
 5. Have a better understanding of stacks